-The primary work of the St Thomas More Society members is to serve the needy in the Norman and Noble areas.
-Home visits are conducted with those persons who call the Voice Mail Assistance line (405-329-5372) for help.
+The primary work of the St. Thomas More Society members is to serve the needy in the Norman and Noble areas.
+Home visits are conducted with those persons who call the Voice Mail Assistance line ((405) 329-5372) for help or submit a request for aid using the on-line form found at http://www.svdpatstm.org.
 A team of two members perform the visit and obtain information from the clients in order to determine the type of assistance needed.
 The typical case usually involves financial assistance with utilities or rent.
 Information is also provided to the clients on the many organizations in Norman that may also help them with both their immediate and longer range problems.
-The clients are encouraged to take actions that can help them with their future needs.
-Many of the clients also receive some type of State Department of Human Services assistance.
+The clients are encouraged to take actions that can help them with their future needs.People are helped regardless of faith, race, age, ethnicity or background.